 Johnson & Wales University does not discriminate unlawfully on the basis of race, religion, color, national origin, age, sex, sexual orientation, gender identity or expression, genetic information, or disability in admission to, access to, treatment of, or employment in its programs and activities.
-The following person has been designated to handle inquiries regarding nondiscrimination policies: University Compliance Officer, Johnson & Wales University, One Cookson Place, 6th Floor, Providence, Rl 02903, 401-598-1423.
-Inquiries concerning the application of mondiscrimination policies may also be referred to the Office for Civil Rights, U.S. Department of Education, Customer Service Team, 400 Maryland Avenue SW, Washington, DC 20202-1100, 800-421-3481. son & Wales University publishes an Annual Security Report which discloses information about campus security and statistics concerning reported crimes that occurred on campus, on university-controlled property, and on public property immediately adjacent to campus, and commencing in October 2010, the university will publish an Annual Fire Safety Report which will disclose information about fire safety policies, statistics and procedures.
-Copies of the reports may be obtained from the Admissions Office or by searching keywords "annual security report" at www.jwu.edu.
+The following person has been designated to handle inquiries regarding nondiscrimination policies: University Compliance Officer, Johnson & Wales University, One Cookson Place, 6th Floor, Providence, RI 02903, 401-598-1423, Inquiries concerning the application of nondiscrimination policies may also be referred to the Office for Civil Rights, U.S. Department of Education, Customer Service Team, 400 Maryland Avenue SW, Washington, DC 20202-1100, 800-421-3481.
+Residents of Georgia may utilize the refund policy required by Georgia law.
+In compliance with the Higher Education Act, Johnson & Wales University publishes an Annual Security Report and an Annual Fire Safety Report.
+The Annual Security Report discloses information about campus security and on public property immediately adjacent to campus.
+The Annual Fire Safety Report discloses information about the campus fire safety policies and procedures and fire statistics for each residence hall.
+Copies of the reports may be obtained from Admissions or by searching keyword annual security report "at www.jvuc.du.
 Completion and graduation rate data for specific cohorts of first-time, full-time undergraduate students is available.
-Contact the Student Academic & Financial Services Office for assistance with obtaining this information.
+Contact Student Academic & Financial Services for assistance with obtaining this information.